drslump/Protobuf-PHP/ext/README.md

-The extension includes a stripped down version of the [Lightweight Protocol Buffers](http://code.google.com/p/lwpb/) (lwpb) library, although actually the source files has been taken from the [port available with the Python extension](https://github.com/acg/lwpb).
+The extension includes a stripped down version of the [Lightweight Protocol Buffers](http://code.google.com/p/lwpb/) (lwpb) library, although actually the source files have been taken from the [port available with the Python extension](https://github.com/acg/lwpb).
 So kudos to [Simon Kallweit](http://code.google.com/p/lwpb/), [Alan Grow](https://github.com/acg) and [Nick Vatamaniuc](https://github.com/nickva) for the good job.